 In autumn 2014 and spring 2015, Helen played the mother of four; Mona, in Jonas Gardell’s newly written musical Life is a hit song at Circus in Stockholm.

-2016 BAO RELEASED the album Mitt hjärta klappar för dig and on the album release a summer tour followed.
-During the fall of the same year, Woody Allen musical, Bullets Over Broadway, premiered at Göta Lejon in Stockholm.
-Helen played Broadway star Helen Sinclair and the performance was described as “a long laughing party with powerful” by Aftonbladet.
+IN 2016 BAO RELEASED the album Mitt hjärta klappar för dig and after the album a summer tour followed.
+During the fall the Woody Allen musical Bullets Over Broadway premiered at Göta Lejon in Stockholm.
+Helen played Broadway star Helen Sinclair and the performance was described as “a long laughing party with powerful song” by Aftonbladet.

-Even 2017 became a full year for Helen.
-In addition to participating in I Love Musicals Allstars, she performed concerts with Malena Ernman in Dalhalla, summer concerts together with Tomas Andersson Wij and participated in the concert series Vinterklang together with, among others, Anna-Maria Hallgarn at Wasa Theater in Finland.
+2017 became a full packed year for Helen.
+In addition to participating in I Love Musicals Allstars, she performed concerts with Malena Ernman in Dalhalla, summer Concerts with Tomas Andersson Wij and participated in the concert series Vinterklang together with, among others, Anna-Maria Hallgarn at Wasa Theater in Finland.

-Even in the summer of 2018, Helen appeared in Dalhalla together with Malena Ernman, this time in the company of Sarah Dawn Finer and Nisse Landgren.
-This winter she will go on a Christmas Tour; December – Songs in the wintertime, together with her childhood friend and artist colleague Anna Stadling.
+In the summer of 2018, Helen appeared again in Dalhalla together with Malena Ernman, this time in the company of Sarah Dawn Finer and Nisse Landgren.
+Last winter she went for a Christmas Tour; December – Songs in the wintertime, together with her childhood friend and artist colleague Anna Stadling.